vortex-logger/vortex-logger/docs/web.md

 serve(app);
 ```

-See the [bingo-http README](https://npm.im/bingo-http) for more info.
+See the [zenlog-http README](https://npm.im/zenlog-http) for more info.